priyalviroja/security-paradox/src/epiphanies/the-noise-of-compliance.md

 Compliance has a finish line.
 Security is an infinite game.

-So we optimize for what we can measure and control—compliance—instead of what actually matters—resilience.
+So organizations optimize for what they can measure and control—compliance—instead of what actually matters—resilience.

 The danger isn't compliance itself.
 The danger is when compliance becomes the goal instead of the floor.
 When teams optimize for audits instead of outcomes.
 When "compliant" becomes synonymous with "secure" in the minds of leadership.

-I've seen this pattern destroy security programs:
+This pattern destroys security programs:

 1. **Resource misallocation**: Teams spend 60% of their time on compliance activities and 40% on actual security.
 Then they wonder why they keep getting breached.